Work Abroad: How to Start Teaching English in Vietnam

 If you have ever considered teaching English in a foreign country, teaching English in Vietnam might be for you.
 As there are so many programs and so many schools, it can be quite overwhelming trying to figure everything out on your own.

-In this guide, Kat from Girls Gone Working will tell you what it’s like teaching English in Vietnam, list the qualifications required and explain how you can find a teaching job.
+In this guide, Kat from A Way Abroad will tell you what it’s like teaching English in Vietnam, list the qualifications required and explain how you can find a teaching job.

 Kat left her home in the U.S 6.5 years ago to travel and work her way around the world.
 In that time she’s worked in 4 continents in a wide range of jobs.
-Motivated by the experiences, she founded Girls Gone Working, a community devoted to helping women around the world get out of their comfort zone and find jobs abroad.
+Motivated by the experiences, she founded A Way Abroad, a community devoted to helping women around the world get out of their comfort zone and find jobs abroad.
 You may run into her in Vietnam where she has just signed another year lease on the beach.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.